The 6 best mattress toppers I've tested – offering comfort, cushioning, and value for money

 (Image credit: Future)

-The best mattress toppers can help make a sleep surface that's too firm – whether that's a mattress or a sofa bed – more comfortable by offering an additional layer of cushioning.
+The best mattress toppers can make a sleep surface that's too firm more comfortable by offering an additional layer of cushioning.

-Even the best bed toppers can't replace investing in the best mattress for your sleep needs – not even the best topper we've tested, the Simba Hybrid Topper, can perform miracles on a mattress that's past its best – but a topper can be a useful way to tweak your bedtime comfort.
+Whilst a topper can't replace investing in the best mattress for your sleep needs – not even our top-rated mattress pad, the Simba Hybrid Topper, can perform miracles on a mattress that's past its best – it can be a useful way to tweak your bedtime comfort, especially if your sleep needs have changed since you purchased your mattress.

 A selection of mattress toppers ready for testing in a bedroom